inseopbyeon/pilot_projects/README.md

 Hi, there!
 How do you do?
-It's one's of my trials and errors.
+It's one of my trials and errors.
 Please bear with me.